mrshll/mmx/data/Projects/mmx.md

 **mmx** was started early 2021.
 Largely inspired by others on [webring](https://webring.xxiivv.com/), especially [Devine](https://wiki.xxiivv.com/site/home.html), the site aims to be a long term repository for my writing, notes, and research.
 Entries on my previous site (a precarious tower of javascript dependencies) were ported over.

 Originally, the site's compiler is written in [Go](https://golang.org).
+An [archival repository](https://github.com/mrshll/mmx-go) exists for my own reference.
 At the start of 2023, it was simplified and rewritten in [[Lua]].
 It generates the static site you are reading by building a graph of entries.
 During this rewrite, entries were moved from a bespoke markup language [[mmxup]] to markdown so that it was more interoperable with other tools and maintainable going forward. mmx depends only on Lua, [GNU date binary](https://www.gnu.org/software/coreutils/manual/html_node/date-invocation.html), and `find`.

 If you want to learn more, see the [source code](https://github.com/mrshll/mmx).